 In California, a company was fined $7.4 million for recording customer calls without consent, violating the state's two-party consent law.

-List of all two-party consent states: California, Connecticut, Delaware, Florida, Illinois, Maryland, Massachusetts, Michigan, Montana, Nevada, New Hampshire, Pennsylvania, and Washington.
-Clear communication about call recording builds trust with consumers and avoids disputes.
-Implementing location-based systems ensures compliance with varying state laws on consent.
+Two-party consent states: California, Connecticut, Delaware, Florida, Illinois, Maryland, Massachusetts, Michigan, Montana, Nevada, New Hampshire, Pennsylvania, and Washington.
+Contact centers operating across multiple states should implement location-based consent systems to ensure compliance with each jurisdiction.

 - Enforces fair lending practices